9 Organizing Tips to Help You Start Decluttering

 This way I can refresh my train of thought and move ahead.

-Your project book could be just a plain spiral bound notebook or it could be something that you keep online in an something like Evernote or Apple Notes.
+Your project book could be just a plain spiral bound notebook or it could be an app that you keep online in an something like Apple Notes or Reminders.

 Whatever you choose, just make sure that you know where it is and that you refer to it often.